 The quarterly Milk Production surveys collect information on the (1) number of cows milked the first day of the month, (2) number of all milk cows in the herd the first day of the month, and (3) total milk produced the first day of the month.
 Information on milk cow replacement prices are collected each quarter.
 In April and October, producers provide information on the amount of milk used on the farm for food or drink and the amount fed to calves.

 Statistics on milk production are used by the U.S. Department of Agriculture to carry out the National Dairy Support Program.
 In addition, the statistics are used extensively by the dairy industry in planning, pricing, and projecting supplies of milk and milk products.
 Dairy producers also utilize the reports to determine production and marketing strategies.

 The quarterly Milk Production survey is conducted in January, April, July, and October.
 The Milk Production report is published monthly.
 In the months when the survey is conducted, administrative data are utilized in addition to survey data to estimate milk production, milk produced per cow, and milk cow inventory.
 In the months when the survey is not conducted, only administrative data are used.

 The Milk Production survey is primarily a mail survey.
 Questionnaires are mailed to a sample of dairy producers about the 24th of the month.
 States conduct a nonresponse telephone follow-up to ensure sufficient data are obtained.

 Phone enumerators utilize Computer Assisted Telephone Interviewing (CATI), a sophisticated software which allows them to enter reported data directly into an electronic format.
 The software performs simple consistency checks as well as checks against previously reported data, which reduces the need for follow-up contacts with the respondent.

-Simple models are used to estimate for the states not in the monthly program.
-Milk cow estimates from the Cattle Inventory surveys provide an independent check against the milk production survey data.
+Milk cow estimates from the Cattle Inventory surveys provide an independent check against the Milk Production survey data.